This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 When the Motley Fool recommends a company, there is usually an immediate spike in the price.
 Fool newsletter subscribers are notoriously long-term-minded and rarely sell, meaning the stock price will continue to rise.

 Lucid Motors may also receive a recommendation by the Motley Fool Rule Breakers newsletter or other premium services.
 Both services have handily beaten the broader market since the early 2000s.

 Read this Motley Fool Stock Advisor review to learn about their stock selection methodologies and how you can participate in excellent returns.

 Stock Advisor is currently half-off at just $99 for an annual subscription if you use the button below.
 There’s a 30-day full refund period if you don’t like it.

-Now that the deal is announced, you can buy Churchill Capital Corp IV (CCIV) stock to own Lucid Motors (pending shareholder approval).
+Now that the SPAC deal is complete, you can buy Lucid Motors stock (LCID).

-***This article is not a recommendation to buy CCIV.
-Invest at your own risk***
+***This article is not a recommendation to buy LCID Invest at your own risk***